-The technical legal standard is whether you are “unable to secure or follow a substantially gainful occupation as a result of service-connected disabilities.”
-If so, you are paid compensation at the 100% level.
+The technical legal standard is whether you’re “unable to secure or follow a substantially gainful occupation as a result of service-connected disabilities.”
+If you qualify, the VA pays compensation at the 100% level.

 How can I qualify for TDIU?